 - 1. train members of local churches, Christian organizations and communities to become peer Christian counselors; - 2. assess the mental health status of themselves and their neighbors.
 As peers, on a first aid level, discern when and how to refer individuals for professional counseling; - 3. know how to identify and apply techniques for dealing with suicide prevention, addictions, self-harm, or harm toward others, caused by mental health problems.

-In order to complete and be awarded a Diploma in Christian Counseling, the student must complete 24 semester units.
+A student must complete 24 semester units.
 (No transfer units are allowed into this program) Generally, the student must complete the following: